Guide to International Inspections

 - Team briefing and planning: following the preparation visit, the team will share and agree observations and initial thoughts on key lines of enquiry with the school and refine the inspection plan accordingly.

-- Inspection visit: an ISI inspection usually lasts three days and includes consideration of confidential feedback from parents and students, lesson observation, meetings with staff and a policy and document review.
+- Inspection visit: an ISI inspection usually lasts four days and includes consideration of confidential feedback from parents and students, lesson observation, meetings with staff and a policy and document review.
 It is led and co-ordinated by a Reporting Inspector.

 - Report writing: a detailed inspection report is then produced based on the findings of the inspection visit, drawing on the broad range of experience and expertise from the wider ISI team.
 The report will be quality assured at ISI headquarters before publication.